What is comprehensive financial planning?

 Why should I consider working with you rather than other financial advisors?

-- We structured our business to avoid conflicts of interest, including the fact we are an independent, fiduciary, fee-only firm with a flat-fee structure.
+- We structured our business to avoid conflicts of interest, including the facts that we are an independent, fiduciary, fee-only firm.

 - Our experience in the healthcare profession may allow us to relate to you better than other financial advisors.